Education in Gilgit-Baltistan

 Since its independence in 1947, governments have not spent much on quality education in this region.
 While the literacy rates of the areas in Gilgit is higher than most of the citites in Pakistan, yet no professional universities were constructed in the region.
-In 2002, under the reign of Pervez Musharaff, a general university of the name of Karakoram International University was constructed.
+In 2002, under the reign of Pervez Musharraf, a general university of the name of Karakoram International University was constructed.
 Various primary schools were constructed by NGO's from around the world including the Aga Khan Development Network.

 Beginnings

 At first, only primary and middle-schools were available.
 Gradually, these middle-schools were upgraded to high-schools.
 In the 1970s, students had to migrate in order to attend university.
 The revolution in education began when private schools began to emerge under the Jabir Bin Hayyan trust initiative.
 Then after a sudden several private schools began to emerge.
-According to one news report the private sector contributes 90% of the infrastructure for the overall education in Gilgit Baltistan.
+According to one news report, the private sector contributes 90% of the infrastructure for the overall education in Gilgit Baltistan.
 The Aga Khan foundation was also the other NGO which contributed to the spread of education.